andygrunwald/your-connection-deserves-a-name/oracle/README.md

 ## How it works

-While executing a query on the Oracle database, you can provide a the client name (and other client information) as query parameters.
+While executing a query on the Oracle database, you can provide a client name (and other client information) as query parameters.
 This is called [`DBMS_APPLICATION_INFO`](https://docs.oracle.com/en/database/oracle/oracle-database/18/arpls/DBMS_APPLICATION_INFO.html#GUID-14484F86-44F2-4B34-B34E-0C873D323EAD).

 Here is an example how it works in Go (using [github.com/godror/godror](https://github.com/godror/godror)):